David Headley: Early life

-David Coleman Headley was born as Daood Sayed Gilani in Washington, D.C., to Sayed Salim Gilani (?–2008) and Alice Serrill Headley (1939–2008).
-Sayed Gilani was a well-known Pakistani diplomat and broadcaster.
-Serrill Headley, originally from Bryn Mawr, Pennsylvania and a prominent figure in Philadelphia high society, worked as a secretary at the Pakistani embassy in Washington.
-Daood Gilani has a younger sister, Syedah, and a half-brother, Danyal.
-As an adult, Danyal Gilani became the spokesman for Pakistani Prime Minister Yousaf Raza Gillani and presently serves as Pakistan's press attaché in Beijing.
+David Coleman Headley was born Dawood Sayed Gilani on June 30, 1960, in Washington, D.C., to a Pakistani father and an American mother.
+His father Sayed Salim Gilani was a well-known Pakistani diplomat and broadcaster, while his mother Alice Serrill Headley worked as a secretary at the Pakistani embassy in Washington D.C., and hailed from Bryn Mawr, Pennsylvania.
+Headley has a younger sister, Syedah, and a half-brother, Danyal.
+Danyal became the spokesman for Pakistani Prime Minister Yousaf Raza Gillani and served as Pakistan's press attaché in Beijing.

-In 1960, shortly after Gilani was born, his family left the United States and settled in Lahore, the capital of the Pakistani province of Punjab.
-There, Gilani stood out because of his light skin color—he was often called a gora, meaning "fair", predominantly used for Americans and Europeans—and because of the heterochromic coloration of his eyes.
-Gilani's mother was unable to adapt to Pakistani culture and returned to the U.S. Because of Pakistani custody rules, she was forced to leave her children with their father in Lahore.
+Shortly after Headley was born, his family left the United States and settled in Lahore, Pakistan.
+Headley stood out because of his light skin color and the heterochromic coloration of his eyes.
+Headley's mother was unable to adapt to Pakistani culture and returned to the U.S. Due to Pakistani custody rules, she was forced to leave her children with their father in Lahore.
 After getting a divorce, she went through four more marriages and spent time in Southeast Asia and Afghanistan.

-Daood Gilani was raised in a political environment steeped in Pakistani nationalism and Islamic conservatism, both of which were amplified by Pakistani tensions with India.
-During the Indo-Pakistani War of 1971, stray bombs hit Gilani's elementary school in Karachi and killed two people; this event, along with Pakistan's defeat at the war's conclusion, is thought to have stoked Gilani's animus towards India.
-Gilani went on to attend the elite Cadet College Hasan Abdal, a boys' military prep school.
-Gilani remained in contact with classmates, and later engaged in impassioned debates with them about politics and Islam in e-mail correspondence.
+Headley was raised in a political environment steeped in Pakistani nationalism and Islamic conservatism, both of which were amplified by Pakistani tensions with India.
+During the Indo-Pakistani War of 1971, bombs hit Headley's elementary school in Karachi and killed two people.
+Headley went on to attend the elite Cadet College Hasan Abdal, a boys' international military prep school; while there, he befriended co-conspirator Tahawwur Hussain Rana.

-In 1977, at the age of seventeen, Gilani left a contentious relationship with his Pakistani stepmother and moved to the U.S. with the help of his biological mother, Serrill Headley.
-Gilani settled with his mother in Philadelphia, where he helped her manage the Khyber Pass Pub and the adjacent Miss Headley's Wine Bar.
+In 1977, at the age of seventeen Headley left Pakistan following a difficult relationship with his Pakistani stepmother, and moved in with his biological mother in Philadelphia, where he helped her manage pubs such as the Khyber Pass Pub and the adjacent Miss Headley's Wine Bar.
 Employees at the pub nicknamed him "The Prince."
-Gilani enrolled at a military high school, Valley Forge Military Academy, but dropped out after one semester.
+Headley enrolled at Valley Forge Military Academy but dropped out after one semester.
 He was a student at the Community College of Philadelphia but dropped out without a degree in the 1990s.
 In 1985, he married a Pennsylvania State University student, but they divorced two years later due to cultural differences.
-He eventually moved to New York City and opened a video rental business.
+He eventually moved to New York City and opened a video rental business in Manhattan.